TommyMandex/timestomper/readme.md

     ],
 The output of OSX `ls` command likes to exclude the year data if that file/directory has been modified in the present year.
 For that reason, two parsers need to be used.
 The parsers will be matched in the order they are given, but matches are ordered by the match startpos value.

-In the case of a missing year, the year is set to the present.
+In the case of a missing year, the flag --year must be used to define the year to be output.
+Otherwise, --ignore can be used to set the year as the present.

-#### out_strftime

-This section allows you to quickly provide a format as a string rather than a format string on the command line.
-Defaults to '%Y%m%d_%H%M' for easy sorting

 ## example_import\.py

 This file gives examples to how to utilise the functions in another script.
 Explanations embedded in the file

-## Alias
+## Aliases

 Add the following to your.bashrc (etc.) to limit typing!

     alias us2dfir='timestomp.py generic --infile - --outfile - -s us-slash --ignore --include'

-## Possible next steps:

-- Integrate into a simple Django app for easier use and auto upload to certain services